 You should arrive 30 minutes prior to the start of your tryout time.
 This will allow to you to check in, verify your information, and try on product samples for uniforms.
 Players will receive their tryout t-shirt and begin their tryout.
 Parents will be asked to attend a brief meeting in the cafeteria at the start of the tryout.
 Information will be handed out to players following their tryout with details on the steps necessary after the tryout.
 The tryout will be in two time blocks and it is expected that the athletes attend both time blocks on their tryout day.

 A $50 tryout fee is collected when you register for tryouts.
 This is non-refundable and does not go toward your club dues for the season.

 Once all evaluations for an age group have been completed, tryout results will be posted on our website.
 You will also receive an email notifying you of your team placement.
 You will be directed back to the website to confirm your placement and arrange payment for the season.

 For the winter we will offer local teams for ages 12-16 (Capital goes up to 18) and regional teams for ages 12-18.
 For our entire 6-7 month season we also offer National, Regional, and Local teams through FaR Out for our West Michigan participants.
 We will offer Regional and Local teams through Capital for our Lansing area participants.

 National is our highest level of commitment.
-Participants play 25-28 dates with regional travel to Chicago, Cleveland, and Louisville.
+Participants play 25-28 dates with regional travel and Florida for the AAU National Tournament.
 They train individually and as a team three times a week with practices starting the week of Nov.
-27th.
+26th.